vesoft-inc/nebula/docs/manual-EN/5.appendix/gremlin-ngql.md

 ## Introduction to nGQL

-**Nebula Graph** introduces its own query language, [nGQL](../1.overview/1.concepts/2.nGQL-overview.md), which a declarative, textual query language like SQL, but for graphs.
+**Nebula Graph** introduces its own query language, [nGQL](../1.overview/1.concepts/2.nGQL-overview.md), which is a declarative, textual query language like SQL, but for graphs.
 Unlike SQL, `nGQL` is all about expressing graph patterns.
-The features of `nGQL` is as follows:
+The features of `nGQL` are as follows:

 - Syntax is close to SQL, but not exactly the same (Easy to learn)
 - Expandable
 - Case insensitive
 - Support basic graph traverse
-- Support pattern match
+- Support pattern matching
 - Support aggregation
 - Support graph mutation
 - Support distributed transaction (future release)